-- Lane numbering: This term represents a numbering scheme that defines the association between - all available lanes of a road at a certain position (seen in a transversal section) AND - \circ a unique number for each lane within this transversal section. - Lane information or lane position: This term defines the currently used lane by an object or event, represented by the current number of the lane according to the lane numbering.
-The terms lane information and lane position are interchangeable within this document.
+- Lane numbering: This term represents a numbering scheme that defines the association between - all available lanes of a road at a certain position (seen in a transversal direction of a road section) AND - o a unique number for each lane within this transversal section. - Lane information or lane position: This term defines the currently used lane by an object or event, represented by the current number of the lane according to the lane numbering.
+The terms lane information, lane number and lane position are interchangeable within this document.